French president pays call on Pope Francis at Vatican

-French President Emmanuel Macron is meeting privately with Pope Francis at the Vatican.
+After they emerged from their closed-door talks, Macron put a hand on Francis' shoulder, and then kissed him on both cheeks in affectionately taking his leave.
+Francis reciprocated the warmth, gripping the French leader's arm and then shaking his hands vigorously and smiling broadly as he said goodbye.
+He shook hands with Macron's wife, Brigitte.

+As is his custom with guests, Francis gave Macron a medal depicting St. Martin of Tours, who gave his cloak to a poor man.

-Francis ushered the French leader into his studio, then the two men chatted amiably a few minutes Tuesday before media were escorted out of the room.
+Francis had ushered the French leader into his studio, then the two men chatted amiably a few minutes before media were escorted out of the room.

-The encounter comes amid European tensions over migrants, with the pontiff urging nations to welcome all the refuges they can properly manage.
+Last week, the pontiff urged nations to welcome all the refuges they can properly manage.
 Italy is angry that France sends back migrants who illegally enter France from Italy.

 France recently scathingly criticized Italy's new populist government for refusing to allow docking by a private rescue ship with more than 600 migrants aboard.
 Spain eventually gave the ship safe harbor.

-Macron's visit is strictly Vatican-related, with no meetings scheduled with Italian leaders.
+Macron's visit was strictly Vatican-related, with no meetings scheduled with Italian leaders.

-A Swiss Guard picket greeted Macron, and his wife, Brigitte, upon arrival.
+A Swiss Guard picket greeted Macron and his wife upon arrival.

 Comments